 The transition into menopause can bring on a variety of mood shifts and swings for many women.

 These can be much more severe than those experienced during your period, and they can hurt your mood, leaving you feeling down, anxious, irritable, sad, or angry.
-They can also hurt your fertility.
+They can also hurt your fertility, making it important to recognize the signs of high fertility in women to manage your reproductive health effectively.

 5. Breast soreness